jdauphant/ansible-role-ssl-certs/README.md

       ssl_certs_common_name: "example.com"
 ```
 The certificat have to be place in ssl/example.com.key and ssl/example.com.pem .
-If they don't exist they will be generated (self-signed).
+If they don't exist they will be generated (self-signed) as /etc/ssl/example.com.key  and /etc/ssl/example.com.com.key

 ## Example 2 to deploy a SSL certificate by specified the local key/pem files path